Synecdoche: Efficient and Accurate In-Network Traffic Classification via Direct Packet Sequential Pattern Matching: Conclusion

 \section{Conclusion}

 This paper presents Synecdoche, a novel traffic classification framework that successfully bridges the accuracy-efficiency gap on programmable data plane through direct packet sequential pattern matching.
 By leveraging an "offline discovery, online matching" paradigm that automatically extracts Key Segments using deep learning models and deploys them as optimized table entries, Synecdoche significantly outperforms existing statistical and deep learning approaches while substantially reducing hardware resource consumption and processing latency.
 This work represents a fundamental advance in programmable data plane traffic classification, demonstrating that intelligent pattern extraction and hardware-optimized deployment strategies can overcome traditional accuracy-efficiency trade-offs and pave the way for sophisticated packet sequence analysis at line rate in emerging network applications.
 Our future work will continue to explore the impact of network fluctuations on Key Segment effectiveness and investigate mechanisms for efficient rule updates in deployed systems.
+The authors have provided public access to their code at https://github.com/swampx/Synecdoche. \\